lbachman/AttendanceProject-API/AttendanceProjectAPI_v2/Notes/writeup.md

 - *Ensure that you are in the project directory when loading the package manager console*
 - *If you are using a connector version earlier than Connector/NET 8.0.23, replace MySql.EntityFrameworkCore with MySql.Data.EntityFrameworkCore*
 - `Get-Package` list out installed packages in the package manager console.
+- `Update-Database` applys migrations to instalize a database

 # Database